Even short-term exposure to low levels of SO2 in the air can:

 - Cause wheezing, chest tightness and shortness of breath even among healthy people who do not have asthma.

-SO x can react with other compounds in the atmosphere to form small particles.
+SOx can react with other compounds in the atmosphere to form small particles.
 These particles penetrate deeply into sensitive parts of the lungs and can cause or worsen respiratory disease, such as emphysema and bronchitis, and can aggravate existing heart disease, leading to increased hospital admissions and premature death.
-EPA's NAAQS for particulate matter (PM) are designed to provide protection against these health effects.
+EPA's national ambient air quality standards (NAAQS) for particulate matter (PM) are designed to provide protection against these health effects.

 Sulfur dioxide and nitrogen oxides are the major precursors of acid rain, which acidifies soils, lakes and streams, accelerates corrosion of buildings and monuments, and reduces visibility.
 Sulfur dioxide also is a major precursor of fine particulate soot, which poses a significant health threat.